grakkit/grakkit/README.md

 If you're still confused, ask a developer on our [discord server](https://discord.gg/e682hwR) for help.

-## Linux
+## GraalVM (Mac/Linux)
 TBA

 ## Plugin
 Once you have GraalVM set up with your server, the installation process is just as simple as any other plugin installation.
-Just download or compile the Grakkit JAR and drop it into your server's plugins directory.
+Head on over to the [releases page](https://github.com/grakkit/grakkit/releases) and download the latest version's JAR file.

 # Basics